SCIENTIFIC WRITING AND PUBLISHING WORKSHOPS

 The above topics are examples of what could be covered – I will design a workshop to meet your needs.

-Howard Browman has published more than 150 research articles, book chapters and edited volumes.
+Howard Browman has published >160 research articles, book chapters and edited volumes on a wide range of topics in marine and fisheries science.
 He also has extensive experience in scientific publishing and journal editing.
-He has been, for example, Associate Editor-in-Chief of Marine Ecology Progress Series, Editor-in-Chief of Ethics in Science and Environmental Politics, Science Editor for Fisheries, Section Editor (Marine Ecology) for PLOS ONE, and is currently Editor-in-Chief of the ICES Journal of Marine Science.
+He has been, for example, Associate Editor-in-Chief of Marine Ecology Progress Series, Editor-in-Chief of Ethics in Science and Environmental Politics, Science Editor for Fisheries, Section Editor (Marine Ecology) for PLOS ONE, Subject Editor for Nature Scientific Reports, and he is currently Editor-in-Chief of the ICES Journal of Marine Science.
 He has also written essays about what “quality” means in scholarly publishing (see HERE and HERE).
-In addition, Howard has been a member of the Council of Science Editors‘s Editorial Policy Committee for many years and is currently a member of the Council of the Committee on Publication Ethics.
+In addition, Howard has been a member of the Council of Science Editors‘s Editorial Policy Committee for many years and is currently a member of the Council and the Trustee Board of the Committee on Publication Ethics.

 How to arrange a workshop